aspose-diagram/Aspose.Diagram-Documentation/spanish/pythonnet/developer-guide/loading-saving-and-managing/save-visio-document/_index.es.md

-#### **Uso de las opciones de guardado de PDF**
+#### **Uso de las opciones de guardado PDF**
-El siguiente código muestra cómo configurar las opciones de guardado antes de guardar un documento en formato PDF.
+The code below shows how to set save options before saving a document to a PDF format.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-UsePdfSaveOptions.py" >}}

-#### **Uso de las opciones de guardado de HTML**
+#### **Uso de las opciones de guardado HTML**
-El siguiente código muestra cómo configurar las opciones de guardado antes de guardar un documento en formato de archivo HTML.
+The code below shows how to set save options before saving a document to HTML file format.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-UseHtmlSaveOptions.py" >}}